 Restricted-use data Licenses are used to make sensitive federal information sources available to qualified research organizations.
 Strict security procedures are required to protect the data on individuals who responded to these surveys; i.e., who provided individually identifiable information.

-The licensees are governed by the terms of the License and these security procedures, which are the minimum requirements for protecting the individually identifiable information (referred to as "subject data" in the License) while in the custody of the licensee.
-The protection requirements for individually identifiable information are based on three statutes.
+The licensees are governed by the terms of the License and these security procedures, which are the minimum requirements for protecting the individually identifiable information and other sensitive federal information; requires a security plan for each computer system that contains sensitive federal information.

 |Anyone who violates the confidentiality provisions of this Act shall be found guilty of a class E felony and imprisoned up to five years, and/or fined up to $250,000.|

 Other statutes may apply under certain circumstances, such as the Computer Fraud and Abuse Act of 1986, which makes it a felony to gain unauthorized access to a computer system containing federal data, or to abuse the access one has, with the purpose of doing malicious destruction or damage.

 Individually identifiable information is highly sensitive and requires high levels of confidentiality and integrity protection to prevent unauthorized disclosure or modification.
 The integrity of information produced from these data relies on the integrity of the source data.
 Licensees shall ensure that adequate security measures are continuously in place so that the subject data are secure from unauthorized disclosure, use, or modification.

 The Summary of Minimum Security Requirements below provides an overview of the protection measures.
 Note: IES may inspect licensee facilities (see Chapter 4) and the questions that will be asked are based on these minimum security requirements.
 Appendix K contains a list of the questions.